 There are two openings from the ventricle, that of communication with the auricle superiorly, and to the right; and that of the pulmonary artery superiorly, and to the left.
-The auricular opening is the larger, and occupies nearly the whole of the base of the ventricle.
-Its boundary is marked by a white line, which has been called the tendinous zone (zona tendinea), but which appears to be nothing more than condensed cellular membrane.
-From the margin of the opening is extended a loose membranous fold, the edge of which has three points, or projections, and has been called the cortina tendinea; it is fixed, as has been before observed, by means of the tendinous cords to the carnea columna and forms in this manner the tricuspid valve.
-The opening of the pulmonary artery is placed obliquely.
+The AURICULAR OPENING is the larger, and occupies nearly the whole of the base of the ventricle: its boundary is marked by a white line, which has been called the TENDINOUS ZONE, zona tendinea, but which appears to be nothing more than condensed cellular membrane.
+From the margin of this opening is extended a loose membranous fold, called the cortina tendinea, the edge of which has three points, or projections: it is fixed, as has been before observed, by means of the chordæ tendineæ to the carneæ columnæ, and forms in this manner the TRICUSPID VALVE, valvula tricuspis.
+The OPENING OF THE PULMONARY ARTERY is placed obliquely.
 Towards it the bundles of fleshy fibres become larger, thicker, and less numerous.
-At the beginning of the artery are three valves, called the sigmoid, or semilanar.
-Two are on the fore, one on the back part of the artery.
-Each of them forms a sac, which is attached by its convex edge to the sides of the artery, whilst the other is loose and projecting.
-The unattached edge is somewhat thicker and stronger than the rest of the valve.
-It has in its middle a small body, or thickening, called corpusculum sesamoideum or Arantii.
+At the beginning of the artery are three valves, called the sigmoid, or semilunar, valvulæ semilunares, two on the fore and one on the back part of the artery.
+Each of them forms a sack, which is attached by its convex edge to the sides of the artery, whilst the other is loose and projecting.
+The unattached edge of each valve is somewhat thicker and stronger than the other parts, and has in its middle a small body, or thickening, called corpusculum sesamoideum Arantii.

-At the part, where the pulmonary artery divides, a ligamentous rounded cord of some size arises from it, and passes to the concave part of the curvature of the aorta, to the side of which it is attached.
-It is the remains of the canalis arteriosus, a vessel which, in the fœtus, forms a communication between the pulmonary artery, and the aorta.
+At the part where the pulmonary artery divides, a ligamentous rounded cord of some size arises from it, and passes to the concave part of the curvature of the aorta, to the side of which it is attached.
+It is the remains of the canalis arteriosus, a vessel which, in the fœtus, forms a communication between the pulmonary artery and the aorta.